 The sudden appearance of a widespread blotchy rash is quite common.
 It is often due to a viral infection.
 It is the other symptoms that may be of more concern.
 If other symptoms are mild then there is usually little to worry about.
 It will usually go in a few days.
 There is no specific treatment for the rash itself.
 Treatment should be aimed at the other symptoms.
 For example, paracetamol can be used for a high temperature (fever).

 Rashes that are itchy often respond to an antihistamine tablet which can be obtained from your doctor or a chemist.
-There are also various creams available which can also work to alleviate itching.
+There are also various creams available which can work to alleviate itching.

-See a doctor if you are concerned that a rash or other symptoms may be serious.
+Consult a doctor if you are concerned that a rash or other symptoms may be serious.

 Further reading and references